kreatinbiceps/Mog-ShowEnchantmentName/README.md

 # Mog-ShowEnchantmentName
-Show name of enchantment in WoW WotLK (classic)
+Show name of permanent enchantment on your equipped armor and weapons in WoW WotLK (classic)

 Usage:

 /mogench